PackageFactory/atomic-fusion/README.md

 ### Fusion-Prototypes

-- `PackageFactory.AtomicFusion:Component`: create component that adds all properties to the `props` context and afterwards evaluetes the `renderer`
+- `PackageFactory.AtomicFusion:Component`: create component that adds all properties to the `props` context and afterwards evaluates the `renderer`
 - `PackageFactory.AtomicFusion:ClassNames`: create conditional class-names from fusion-keys
 - `PackageFactory.AtomicFusion:Editable`: create and editable tag for a property
 - `PackageFactory.AtomicFusion:Content`: component base-prototype for inline editable content nodes